This was sent to me by a friend:

 talent for art, but they knew full well that their father would never be

-financially able to send either of them to
+financially able to send either of them to Nuremberg to study at the

 Academy.